ollewarne/bdo_name_scraper/README.md

 # BDO Name Scraper

 Python scraper that checks name availability (character and family) across NA and EU regions in Black Desert Online.
+This page displays data collected with this scraper [BDO names](https://bdo-names.soew.se/)

 ## What it does